MicrosoftDocs/windows-itpro-docs/windows/deployment/update/get-started-updates-channels-tools.md

 There are four phases to the Windows update process:

-- **Scan:** A device checks the Microsoft Update server or your Windows Server Update Services (WSUS) endpoint at random intervals to see if any updates have been added since the last time updates were searched, and then evaluates whether the update is appropriate by checking the policies that have been set up by the administrator.
+- **Scan:** A device checks the Microsoft Update server, Windows Update service, or your Windows Server Update Services (WSUS) endpoint at random intervals to see if any updates have been added since the last time updates were searched, and then evaluates whether the update is appropriate by checking the policies that have been set up by the administrator.
 This process is invisible to the user.
 - **Download:** Once the device determines that an update is available, it begins downloading the update.
 The download process is also invisible to the user.
 With feature updates, download happens in multiple sequential phases.